Sabathia can't save Yankees again with loss in ALCS Game 7 | New Country 923

-Still, the Yankees couldn’t avoid elimination this time.
-Their season is over, and their 41st American League pennant must wait.
+When asked if he wanted to stay in New York, Tanaka said through his interpreter that it was “sensitive matter” and he didn’t want to comment.

-Sabathia, one of only three players remaining from New York’s last World Series team in 2009, was unable to save them again in maybe his last game with the Yankees.
-The big left-hander was done in the fourth inning of the decisive Game 7 of the AL Championship Series, a 4-0 loss to the Houston Astros on Saturday night.
+“From a player’s standpoint, you don’t truly understand how you’re perceived by other teams,” he said.
+“I can’t really give you a good answer for that.”

-After sweeping the Astros in three games at Yankees Stadium, New York scored just three runs and had 20 hits in the four games at Houston, striking out 48 times.
+While sweeping the Astros in three games at Yankee Stadium, New York scored just three runs and had 20 hits along with 48 strikeouts in the four games at Houston.

-Joe Girardi’s contract is expiring and he has not said whether he wants to return for an 11th season in the Bronx.
-Sabathia can become a free agent and Japanese right-hander Mashiro Tanaka can opt out of his contract.
+The Yankees, defeated by Houston in the 2015 AL wild-card game, lost their third straight ALCS following defeats to Texas in 2010 and Detroit in 2012.
+But this was a group included some Baby Bombers just starting their careers.

-Starting in a Game 7 for the first time in his career, Sabathia got three one-pitch groundouts after giving up George Springer’s leadoff single in a seven-pitch first inning.
+Sabathia got three one-pitch groundouts after giving up George Springer’s leadoff single in a seven-pitch first inning in the ALCS finale.

 The Astros second began with Yuli Gurriel’s long drive to right field, but Judge made a running, leaping catch with his left arm fully extended on a ball that appeared headed for the seats.